CellProfiling/stable-diffusion/README.md

 - `BF_to_Actin.ckpt`: 722MB.
 - `BF_to_Tubulin.ckpt`: 722MB.

+> **_NOTE:_** I stopped trainning to submit before the deadline of April 20.
+However, it hasn't converged!
+This means that to have better and more generalizable models for the community to use later, we can re-split the whole dataset (when test set become public), and train further for better models.

 ### Docker container:
 You can test the winning algorithm on grand challenge platform [here](https://grand-challenge.org/algorithms/lmc_control/).